lassepe/LiftedTrajectoryGames.jl/README.md

 A reference implementation of the lifted game solver presented in our RSS 2022 paper ["Learning Mixed Strategies in Trajectory Games"](https://arxiv.org/pdf/2205.00291.pdf).

+Please consult [project website](https://lasse-peters.net/pub/lifted-games) for more information on this project.

 ## Teaser: Learning to solve a game of tag from scratch in receding-horizon self-play.

 ![](./media/sim_steps.gif)